Optimization & Regularization

 Quiz: Bang for Your Buck

 Click for answer False.
 Because GPUs can perform many operations simultaneously, the cost of performing a gradient update using a batch size of \(2\) is not twice the cost of a batch size of \(1\).
+The cost depends on many factors, but if the model is small, the cost of a batch with 2 observations might be almost the same as one with one observation.

 Question 2: The standard error of the mini-batch gradient estimate (which characterizes the precision of the gradient estimate) can be written as: